adrian-tarau/talos/README.md

 I have used Maven as my build tool for over 15 years.
 While it is not perfect, it performs remarkably well for projects ranging from small to highly complex.
 However, there are a few aspects I wish were different, many of which have been echoed by other developers over the years in the issues they’ve logged.

 ### Logging

-Maven's verbose logging style does a good job of informing users about what is being done, but it can be overwhelming when details are not needed.
-There isn't much of an option between the verbose output and what I call _quiet mode_, which shows virtually nothing.
+Maven's verbose logging style provides users with insight into actions being performed, but it can be overwhelming when unnecessary details are included.
+The difference between verbose output and what I refer to as _quiet mode_, which displays hardly any information, is limited.

 ### Performance

+To improve efficiency, developers and CI/CD engineers should not only minimize unnecessary logging but also pinpoint the slower or problematic areas of the build process.
+Although CI/CD systems provide overall metrics on build times, they often lack detailed insights into where the time is actually spent.

-In addition to reducing unnecessary logging, developers need to identify which parts of the build are slower or problematic.
-A report at the end of the build should indicate the total time spent on plugins (which handle most of the work), repository access, and any other activities that could take significant time.
+To address this, a report should be generated at the end of the build.
+This report should come in two formats: one for the terminal and another in HTML, which contains more detailed information.
+It should indicate the total time taken by plugins (which perform most of the work), repository access, and any other activities that may significantly impact build times.

 ### Reporting

-A concise summary report in the console should display where time is being utilized and the results of any tests that were run.
-Additionally, a detailed HTML report should be generated, providing more in-depth information about each part of the build, which can also be displayed in the CI tool for each build.
+A concise summary report should be displayed in the console, highlighting how time is being utilized and the results of any run tests.
+Additionally, a detailed HTML report should be generated, offering in-depth information about each part of the build.
+This report can also be integrated into the CI tool for each build.

-Gradle addresses most of these concerns, but I have never been able to fully embrace that build tool.
+While Gradle addresses many of these concerns, I have not fully embraced that build tool.

 Ultimately, I decided to stick with Maven, make improvements, and contribute back to the community.
-This extension aims to provide the functionalities I need and hopefully will be useful to others as well.
+This extension aims to provide the functionalities I need and, hopefully, will be helpful to others as well.

 ### Use It

-In order to use it, the extension needs to be registered using Maven's extension support.
-Register the following XML (or append to your current file if other extensions are used) in .mvn/extensions.xml (replace the version as needed):
+To use this extension, it must be registered with Maven's extension support.
+Add the following XML to _.mvn/extensions.xml_, or append it to your existing file if other extensions are in use (make sure to replace the version as needed):

 ```xml
 <extensions>